sefffal/Octofitter.jl/docs/src/modelling.md

 There's a lot going on here, so let's break it down.

-First, `VisualOrbit` is the kind of orbit parameterization from PlanetOrbits.jl that we'd like to use for this model.
-A `VisualOrbit` uses the traditional Keplerian parameters like semi-major axis and inclination, along with the parallax distance to map positions into projected coordinates in the sky.
+First, `Visual{KepOrbit}` is the kind of orbit parameterization from PlanetOrbits.jl that we'd like to use for this model.
+A `Visual{KepOrbit}` uses the traditional Keplerian parameters like semi-major axis and inclination, along with the parallax distance to map positions into projected coordinates in the sky.
 Other options include the similar `ThieleInnesOrbit` which uses a different parameterization, as well as `RadVelOrbit` and `KepOrbit` which are useful for modelling radial velocity data.

 The `Variables` block accepts the priors that you would like for the orbital parameters of this planet.
 Priors can be any univariate distribution from the Distributions.jl package.